Frequently Asked Questions

 What is the frequency of therapy sessions?

 In most cases, clients are expected to commit to weekly psychotherapy sessions and then drop down to biweekly therapy as progress is shown.
 The reason for this is that therapy requires time and connection to build momentum in the beginning of treatment.
 Client and therapist are building the relationship, and weekly sessions allow for this connection to grow at an appropriate rate.
 Biweekly sessions at the beginning create such a wide gap in between sessions that momentum is harder to gain and progress can take much longer, creating more likelihood of frustration or feeling that therapy is ineffective.
-Stating with biweekly sessions is only appropriate in certain cases (individuals who have been in therapy before, certain couples who may need more time between sessions) which can be discussed on a free consult call.
-Please note that a minimum of two sessions per month is required in order to work with Alli and have a consistent slot in the schedule.
-If this frequency is not maintained due to multiple session cancellations, Alli will discuss termination and options to return to therapy when your schedule allows.
-Monthly sessions are only allowed temporarily once a client has decided they are close to terminating treatment and would like a few maintenance sessions prior to a full discharge.

 What are therapy intensives?

-Therapy intensives are a separate offering where clients elect for a one-time intensive of EMDR or couples therapy as an adjunct service.
-This can be a good fit for individuals who already have a therapist but want an intensive session of EMDR for a specific target situation, or couples who may want tools one time or want to progress much faster than traditional therapy or cannot make week day times work.
-Intensives are offered at premium times including evenings and weekend openings.
-These are not available for weekly/biweekly therapy.
+This can also be a helpful service for individuals who already have an ongoing therapist but want adjunct services such as EMDR for a specific target situation, or couples who may want tools one time.
+Some of the benefits of intensives are that progress is much faster than traditional therapy and that they don’t create ongoing scheduling challenges.
+Intensives are offered at premium times, including evenings and weekend openings.
+These times are not available for weekly/biweekly therapy.